mahe115/Food-Delivery-System-Springboot/readme.md

 - If resources are not found (e.g., invalid order ID), HTTP 404 Not Found with message is returned.
 - Unexpected errors return HTTP 500 Internal Server Error with generic message.

----

-## Contact & Support

-For questions or issues, please reach out to the author or create issues in the project repository.